camunda/camunda-docs-manual/content/installation/database-schema.md

 {{< /note >}}

 {{< note title="Dry run" class="info" >}}
-Liquibase provides additional commands to preview all changes that will be applied by commands that execute SQL statements on a database.
-For the `update` command, you can execute the [updateSql](https://docs.liquibase.com/commands/community/updatesql.html) command.
-This will let you inspect all statements that Liquibase will issue on your database without actually executing them.
+Liquibase provides additional commands to preview all changes applied by commands that execute SQL statements on a database.
+For the `update` command, you can execute the [updateSql](https://docs.liquibase.com/commands/community/updatesql.html) command to inspect all statements that Liquibase will issue on your database without actually executing them.
 {{< /note >}}

 ### Migrate to Liquibase